LeetLLM

 Shell one-liners that make the invisible visible

-Add a few functions to your ~/.zshrc or ~/.bashrc that you will use in every AI project for the rest of your career.
+Add a few functions to your ~/.zshrc or ~/.bashrc that you'll use in each AI project for the rest of your career.

 Linux fundamentals that keep long jobs alive